Panciz/crytpocloud/README.md

 $ java -jar cryptocloud-springserver/target/springserver-0.0.1-SNAPSHOT.jar --crypto.destdir=/tmp/cryptocloud --crypto.port=9001 --server.port=8081
 ```

-The client can be run in a separete terminal with this command.
+The client can be run in a separate terminal with this command.
 It will listen on port `server.port` using `crypto.keyfile`  as key file.
-Obviously the port `cryptoserver.port` and `cryptoserver.restport` must concide with the ones specified in the previous command.
+Obviously the port `cryptoserver.port` and `cryptoserver.restport` must coincide with the ones specified in the previous command.

 ```
 java -jar cryptocloud-springclient/target/springclient-0.0.1-SNAPSHOT.jar --crypto.keyfile=/tmp/key.enc --cryptoserver.host=127.0.0.1 --cryptoserver.port=9001 --cryptoserver.restport=8081 --server.port=8082